SherifNeamatalla/hal9000_world/README.md

   message.

 - Added user command, so now the agent can prompt the user when it feels the need to, it is planned for the future to have an option to turn this off so that it can run autonomously if you wish to do so.
+(Note: This is not recommended, when active the agent just asks the user all the time instead of figuring out stuff itself).
 - Commands now have name e.g "google","browser","file","memory", and type "search","create
   ,"delete" etc.., this makes it easier to create handling classes for specific API's/features, e.g a GoogleCalendar cmd handler that handles calendar events, and types like create, list events etc..
 -